-What constitutes a ‘poor’ credit score is for the bank to determine, but finding yourself in these lower score tiers could result in lenders giving you less favourable terms or declining your application for certain products.
+Ultimately, what constitutes a ‘poor’ credit score is for each individual bank or other credit provider to determine, but finding yourself in one of these lower score tiers could result in lenders giving you less favourable terms or declining your application for certain products.

 How to put yourself in the best position

-Here are the typical lending criteria that may apply when you apply for a credit card and you have a poor credit score:
+Here are some of the lending tips that may be relevant when you apply for a credit card and you have a poor credit score:

 1. Have a steady source of income

-How much work is enough?
+So how much work is enough?
 For those employed as casuals or contractors, you may need to demonstrate a long-standing working relationship of more than 12 months with your current employer.
-Having more than one employer in a short span of time doesn’t trend to help you get a credit card if you already have a poor credit score, because most lenders are looking for one or two stable sources of income to repay the card.
+Having more than one employer in a short span of time is unlikely to help you get a credit card if you already have a poor credit score, because most lenders are looking for one or two stable sources of income to repay the card.

 2. Pay off other loans or credit

-Lenders usually approve credit cards (or other types of loans) based on your repayment history with cards or loans you already have.
-You will need to demonstrate a consistent history of meeting your required monthly repayments over the past months.
-For credit cards, you will often need to show that you’ve been making more than just the minimum monthly repayment, to show that you can actually repay the debt.
+Lenders usually approve credit cards (or other types of loans) based partly on your repayment history with cards or loans you already have.
+You may need to demonstrate a consistent history of meeting your required monthly repayments over the past few months and years.
+For credit cards, you will often need to show that you’ve been making more than just the minimum monthly repayments, to show that you can actually repay the debt.

 3. Work on improving your credit report